FlagBrew/Sharkive/README.md

 ## FAQ
 **Q:** How do I install cheats on my console?
 Does Sharkive have an app?<br>
 **A:** Sharkive's cheat codes are bundled in [**Checkpoint**](https://github.com/FlagBrew/Checkpoint), which is a popular save manager for the 3DS and the Switch consoles.
 Download Checkpoint to manage Sharkive cheat codes.
-You can follow the steps in (How do I update Checkpoint's cheat database?)[#compile-db] to manually update Checkpoint's database to latest commits.
+You can follow the steps in (How do I update Checkpoint's cheat database?)[#how-do-i-update-checkpoints-cheat-database] to manually update Checkpoint's database to latest commits.

 **Q:** How do I use these cheats?<br>
 **3ds via Luma**: